qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/vectormiscellaneous.rst

 Export to PostgreSQL (new connection)
 -------------------------------------
-Imports vector layers inside a PostGreSQL database.
-A new connection to the PostGIS database must be created.
+Imports vector layers inside a PostgreSQL database.
+A new connection to the PostgreSQL database must be created.

 This algorithm is derived from the `GDAL ogr2ogr utility <https://www.gdal.org/ogr2ogr.html>`_ .